iamazadi/Porta.jl/README.md

 ```

 ## Usage
-For client-side code read the tests, and for examples on how to build please check out the models directory.
-See [planethopf.jl](../master/models/planethopf.jl) as an example!
+For client-side code see the tests, and check out the `models` directory for examples.

 ## Status
 - Logic [Doing]